Trendyoma/printf/README.md

 Learning how to create our own printf function in c programming.
-This project was done by Eunice Kihumba and Chioma Chukwudi
+This project was done by Eunice Kihumba and Chioma Chukwudi.